 During that time, you always continue to love your partner.

-But if something happened to destroy the trust and love in the relationship, it’s hard to say whether or not the relationship can survive it even after doing all of the abovementioned things.
+But if something happens to destroy trust and love in the relationship, it’s hard to say whether or not the relationship can survive it even after doing all of the abovementioned things.

 What To Do After Falling Out Of Love